scrtlabs/secret-contracts/README.md

 # Secret Contracts

 This repository showcases example secret contracts such as secret voting and secret auctions.
-This repository is very much a work in progress and expect it to be updated almost daily.

 # Design Features: